Admission requirements »

 - Key leadership positions in community organisations, sports and athletic clubs, etc (outside school)

 In addition, applicants may provide additional information on awards/honours.
-Applicants who wish to be considered under this scheme must provide details under the 'Discretionary Admissions' section of the online application form and follow up to submit the necessary supporting documents.
+Applicants who wish to be considered under this scheme must provide details under the 'Outstanding Admissions' section of the online application form and follow up to submit the necessary supporting documents.

 The Exceptional Individual Scheme (EIS) was developed as a way of exercising discretionary criteria in admitting a small number of students to the Yong Loo Lin School of Medicine.
 Applications submitted through this route will be evaluated by the Selection Committee on the basis of exceptional talent and achievement in addition to academic results.
 For details and online application, please click here.